ds-cloud-ai/ds-python/README.md

 # ds-python
-Portfolio as a Python developer
+Portfolio for a Python developer